Australia & New Zealand

 We also require our suppliers, both current and prospective, to achieve certain standards in areas such as information risk, management of employees, legislative compliance, business continuity and environmental standards.
 If we identify a supplier or prospective supplier as being at risk of not achieving these standards (including in relation to compliance with the Modern Slavery Act 2015) then we work with them to address the risks.
 If we are not able to agree a resolution, this may lead to us ending our relationship with them.

-We are currently reviewing our entire procurement process to ensure consistency in our approach to engaging with suppliers and more transparency of their ways of working.
+We have reviewed our entire procurement process to ensure consistency in our approach to engaging with suppliers and more transparency of their ways of working.
 We are placing a greater emphasis on corporate responsibility, environmental and diversity requirements.
-These reviews will continue during the next financial year and as part of that process we intend to:
+These reviews are ongoing. and as part of that process we have:

 Whilst we develop our approach to combating modern slavery and human trafficking we will continue to assess and manage any risks on an on-going basis.
 We will continue to apply the same high ethical standards to both our employees and suppliers with clear accountability for failing to meet them.